stan-dev/pystan/doc/contributing.rst

 - **Power-to-weight.** Using a minimal amount of code, PyStan lets Python users access the most frequently-used features of the Stan C++ library.
 - **Timely releases.** PyStan releases appear within 72 hours of a Stan release.
-- **Minimize toil.** Maintaining PyStan should require as little time as possible.
+- **Minimize toil.** In order to guarantee timely releases and rapid bug fixing, maintaining PyStan should require as little time as possible.
 Contributions which make the software easier to maintain are welcome.

 Non-goals:

-- **Adding new features.** Contributions which make the software more difficult to maintain are not welcome.
+- **Adding new features.** PyStan prioritizes reliability over ease of use.
+Contributions which make the software more difficult to maintain are not welcome.
 A plug-in interface allows third-party packages to extend the software.
 - **Supporting new platforms.** Adding new platforms and hardware architectures will only be considered when PyStan has an established track record of timely releases.

 If these goals and non-goals strike you as restrictive, we kindly remind you